0x00wolf/hkrsAI/README.md

 info:
   - Sets the pocketAI class variable freeze=True, allowing the user to stack a query with multiple inputs.
-  - When freeze=True, you can copy+paste code to the hkrAI's Python shell.
+  - When freeze=True, you can copy+paste code to the hkrsAI's Python shell.
 You can also
   - Allows the user to build a query from a series of inputs, with each input parsed for state commands.
   - Users can insert the contents of a file into their query, while freeze=True with the '>insert' command (see below).
 ---